-The importance of looking at the whole and treating it as such, was the biggest revelation I of my own health journey and it very much translates into healing our animals as well.
+The importance of looking at the whole and treating it as such, was the biggest revelation I had from my own health journey and it very much translates into healing our animals as well.
+They are not that different from us.
 They also don't heal as well as they could if we - their person and family - don't also heal at the same time.
 That's why very often they will mimic our symptoms.